Sebmolendijk/mcas-labs/mcas_management_lab.md

 As the MCAS admin for your company, work with the person next to you to configure an external access for the Managed Security Service Provider.

-## Cloud App Security PowerShell module introduction
+## Cloud App Security PowerShell module

 [:arrow_up: Top](#Management)